janebmckenna/milestone-project-1/README.md

 **Code**

-- While writing the project i referred back to pieces of code I had written during the course.
+- While writing the project I referred back to pieces of code I had written during the course.

     **Gallery Page**
     I liked the layout of the Gallery on the love running project so I referred